Click image to enlarge

 Haystack Rock is a large 235-feet-high basalt sea stack located at Cannon Beach, Oregon.
 It is protected as a sanctuary for birds and marine creatures.
 Tufted Puffins, Pigeon Guillemots, Pelagic Cormorants, and Western Gulls nest on the rock.

-Captain Clark looked upon Haystack Rock in January 1806, but did not single it out.
+Captain Clark looked upon Haystack Rock from Tillamook Head in January 1806, but did not single it out.

 -